rpushkarr/oneDNN/doc/programming_model/data_types.md

-### Rounding mode and denormal handling
+### Floating-point environment

-oneDNN floating-point computation behavior follows the floating-point environment for the given device runtime by default.
+oneDNN floating-point computation behavior is controlled by the floating-point environment as defined by the C and C++ standards, in the fenv.h header.
 In particular, the floating-point environment can control:
 - the rounding mode.
-It is set to round-to-nearest tie-even by default on x64 systems as well as devices running on SYCL and openCL runtime.
+It is set to round-to-nearest tie-even by default on x64 systems and can be changed using the fesetround() C function.
 - the handling of denormal values.
-Computation on denormals are not flushed to zero by default.
-Note denormal handling can negatively impact performance on x64 systems.
+Computation on denormals can negatively impact performance on x64 systems and are not flushed to zero by default.

-@note
-  For CPU devices, the default floating-point environment is defined by the C and C++ standards in the fenv.h header.
-Rounding mode can be changed globally using the fesetround() C function.

 @note
   Most DNN applications do not require precise computations with denormal